edisonfillus/abn-amro/README.md

 ###General
 * No need to support multiple languages / locales
-* No need to support multiple timezones, it will consider user inputed local time.
+* No need to support multiple timezones, it will consider user inputted local time.
+* No need to support idempotent transactions.
+Retrying a create recipe will create a new one.

 ###Recipes
 * No cross-validation if a vegetarian recipe contains any no vegetarian ingredients.